 On May 25, 2021, it will be 60 years since President John F. Kennedy gave his ambitious “Man on the Moon” speech to Congress.
 His historic speech would change the course of history and set the United States on a mission to put a man on the moon by the end of the 1960s.

 After exploring the speech and its significance, this blog post analyses genuine newspaper content from the time, looking at articles written about the speech for the Washington Post.
 These articles give a fascinating insight into how the speech was reported at the time, as well as how the American public would have read about Kennedy’s important address the following day.

-We have three rare papers from this date in our archive which you can find here.
 By using our newspaper search tool, you can find many other 1961 newspapers from a date of your choice, letting you read your own genuine newspaper issue from the same year.
+We also have three rare papers from this date in our archive which you can find here.